Initialisation from lattice Boltzmann to multi-step Finite Difference methods: modified equations and discrete observability: Introduction

 The previous discussion highlights that for numerical methods such as \lbm schemes, the information gap between initial conditions for the target system of conservation laws and the numerical method must be filled and thus the issue of providing decision tools to throng this hollow clearly manifests.
 Furthermore, one must be careful when comparing numerical schemes to the continuous problem they aim at approximating, because: ``Finite difference approximations have a more complicated ``physics'' than the equations they are designed to simulate.
 The irony is no paradox, however, for finite differences are used not because the numbers they generate have simple properties, but because those numbers are simple to compute'', see \cite[Chapter 5]{trefethen1996}.
 Since the seminal paper of Warming and Hyett \cite{warming1974modified}, the method of the modified equation \cite{gustafsson1995time, strikwerda2004finite, carpentier1997derivation} has proved to be a valuable tool to describe such ``complicated physics''.
+Moreover, since \lbm schemes (respectively, their corresponding \fd schemes) feature non-physical moments (respectively, parasitic modes/eigenvalues), these terms play a role in the consistency of the initialisation routines---contrarily to what happens in the bulk---creating a rich yet complex dynamics.